A Field Guide to the

 Both hang inverted in irregular webs in dark corners.
 Proportion.
 Pholcidae have pencil-thin legs several times longer than a tiny body.
 Theridiidae have moderately long legs on a globose body where the abdomen is the dominant feature.

-V. Field Technique
+Field Technique

 § How to Read a Spider